10 Light Pollution Filters for Astrophotography in the City

 The Iris Nebula by Trevor Jones.

-I have personally used the Optolong L-Pro filter (see my video review) when imaging from my light-polluted backyard and was very happy with the results.
-Whether I used my DSLR camera or a dedicated astronomy camera, the stars were a little red in the individual exposures.
+I used the Optolong L-Pro filter (see my video review) when imaging from my light-polluted backyard and was very happy with the results.
+Whether I used my DSLR camera or a dedicated astronomy camera, the stars were a bit red in the individual exposures.

-This is very typical of a light pollution filter as one of the primary light wavelengths they are blocking is in the brown-orange range.
-However, it is possible to bring those red stars back to their natural color (whether blue or yellow) using some simple techniques in Adobe Photoshop.
+This is very typical of a light pollution filter, as one of the primary light wavelengths it blocks is in the brown-orange range.
+However, it is possible to restore those red stars to their natural color (whether blue or yellow) using some simple techniques in Adobe Photoshop.

 A single test exposure with, and without the L-Pro filter in place.